kelveden/streamfire/README.md

  * If you want to use streamfire from source, just
    - Uninstall the streamfire binary itself: `npm uninstall -g streamfire`
    - See the installation notes further up about creating a global symlink with npm.
- * You can get streamfire to output diagnostics information by simply adding the word "debug" to the command line; e.g. `streamfire myroom debug`.
+ * You can get streamfire to output diagnostics information by simply adding the switch "--debug" to the command line; e.g. `streamfire myroom --debug`.
  * There is NOT 100% test code coverage.
 I've created what I think seems sensible but, quite frankly, given the fact that streamfire's main role is to stream stuff back and forth, creating such tests would be difficult to create in a maintainable way.
 And given that the functionality of streamfire can very quickly be tested just by joining a room it I'm not convinced that the effort is worth it.